I help build healthy and vibrant communities.

 I love riding my bike.
-It keeps me healthy, and helps reduce both my carbon footprint and my overall stress levels.
-Some of my fondest memories are closely tied to my love of being on two wheels.
+It keeps me healthy, reduces both my carbon footprint and overall stress level.
+Some of my fondest memories are closely tied to my affection of being on two wheels.

-I obtained my Ph.D. from the Department of Geography and Planning at the University of Toronto.
-I have expertise in the following fields:
+I earned my Ph.D. from the Department of Geography and Planning at the University of Toronto and I have expertise in the following fields: